LauraGamezC/Flask_course/chapter5_db_example/README.md

 # Database Operations

-In chapter5.py were configured a database and defined two classes (Role and User) with their table respectively.
+In chapter5.py were configured a database and defined two classes (Role and User) with their tables respectively.
 You can add data to this tables with following the next instructions

 ## Creating tables